zsparal/api-documentation/source/pointofsale/point-of-sale.rst

 ask you to present a card.

 If you present a card and confirm the card PIN, the payment will be executed.
-If the payment succeeds, you will receive a webhook of the ``paid`` status and the funds will be moved to your balance the same way as for online card payments.
+If the payment succeeds, you will receive a webhook about it and the funds will be moved to your balance the same way as for online card payments.

 To cancel the payment, simply press the cancel button on the device.